jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 scale
 incidents
 13
- 2024 Upstream Security Ltd. All Rights Reserved During both 2021 and 2022, High or Massive (potential to impact thousands\- million of mobility assets) incidents accounted for approximately 20% of total incidents.
-But, in 2023, the proportion of incidents with a High or Massive impact dramatically doubled to nearly 50%.
+© 2024 Upstream Security Ltd. All Rights Reserved During both 2021 and 2022, “High” or “Massive” (potential to impact thousands\- million of mobility assets) incidents accounted for approximately 20% of total incidents.
+But, in 2023, the proportion of incidents with a “High” or “Massive” impact dramatically doubled to nearly 50%.
 Overall, the number of "Medium" scale attacks, which have the potential to impact up to 1,000 vehicles and mobility assets, has remained constant over